Tornquist/tornquist.github.io/_projects/arcis.md

 release: July 2012
 category: Arcade/RTS Game
 rel_sort: 20
+custom_css:
+- colorbox
+custom_js:
+- photoset-grid
+- colorbox
 ---
 Arcis was my first large-scale Android project and the first that had any semblance of an artifical intelligence system.
 I reverse engineered A\* pathfinding to improve performance and allow all of the enemy units to navigate together.
 Testing was done through major Reddit croudsourcing and I received incredibly valuable feedback for the creation of the final product.

+This game is best described as a mix between tower defence and arcade.
+You can shoot enemies by controlling the main tower, or build defenses that will attack enemies for you.
+Some strategies work better than others, but ultimately it is up to you.

+{% include /galleries/project-arcis.html %}

 What to play the game?
 [Grab it on Google Play](https://play.google.com/store/apps/details?id=com.petronicarts.arcis)